 That would include palm reading, horoscopes, so-called white magic, crystals, new age religion, or spiritism of any kind.

-In our part of the country, I have heard things like this numerous times, “Well, my mother says it’s OK to go to this lady who removes curses.
+In our part of the country, I have heard things like this many times, “Well, my mother says it’s OK to go to this woman who removes curses.
 She says she believes in Jesus.”
 She may believe in Jesus, but James said, “… even the demons believe …” (Jas.
 2.19).
 We’re to have no fellowship with those things.

 Christians & Halloween

-At this time of year, Christians sometimes wonder whether or not it’s OK to dress up or participate in Halloween activities.
+That brings us to Halloween.
+At this time of year, Christians sometimes wonder whether it’s OK to dress up or take part in Halloween activities.
 I think there’s some gray area here and needs to be considered prayerfully.

 Some churches provide alternative events where children dress up, play games and get candy and treats.
-Some families participate in Halloween, but are careful about the costumes they wear.
+Some families take part in Halloween, but are careful about the costumes they wear.
 Other believers refuse to participate at all.

 I believe costumes that are focused on the things of darkness (witches, goblins, death, etc.) would fall under “have no fellowship with the unfruitful works of darkness.”
 But there is nothing inherently sinful about dressing up in another kind of costume.